 Design and structure of intervention models: from statistical association to mechanisms

 Mathematical models address questions that cannot easily be answered with randomized controlled trials (RCTs) or empirical studies: What is the large-scale effectiveness of an intervention in a general population?
 How can we quantify the effectiveness in complex settings with many different combinations of interventions?
 Intervention modeling allows simulating various interventions in silico and comparing their effectiveness in a population or in subgroups of hosts.
 It allows for the estimation of the impact of past interventions, simulation of different scenarios of an intervention and comparing different combinations of interventions [21].
 The approach to modeling interventions can be either agnostic or mechanistic.
 The agnostic approach focuses primarily on observing the impact of interventions without detailed understanding of underlying mechanisms.
 Mathematical models or statistical methods are used to analyze pre- and post-intervention data to estimate the impact of interventions on disease parameters, such as the force of infection or effective reproduction number.
 In a mechanistic approach, detailed understanding of intervention mechanisms is required.
 Complex mathematical models or computer simulation models that incorporate detailed representations of intervention mechanisms and their interactions with disease transmission dynamics are used.
 These models may include compartmental or agent-based models (ABMs).
-Compartmental models classify hosts broadly by their disease state and model the temporal dynamics of the compartments’ size through differential equations ABMs on the other hand, allow for more detailed host attributes and study complex, emerging dynamics at the individual level.
+Compartmental models classify hosts broadly by their disease state and model the temporal dynamics of the compartments’ size through differential equations.
+ABMs on the other hand, allow for more detailed host attributes and study complex, emerging dynamics at the individual level.
 Compared with compartmental models, ABMs come at the cost of analytic tractability and usually results in less transparency and ease of communication even though they have the capacity to track individual history through health states.
 ABMs are also demanding computationally, which can limit the extent of analysis performed.
 Modeling interventions requires a combination of epidemiological data, understanding of intervention mechanisms, and appropriate modeling frameworks to assess their impact on disease transmission dynamics accurately.

 Some transmission dynamic ABMs for malaria modeling have been developed to simulate malaria epidemiology and control.
 These are OpenMalaria [22], EMOD [23] and malariasimulation [24].
 OpenMalaria, developed by the Swiss Tropical and Public Health Institute, is an individual-based model aiming at simulating the dynamics of malaria transmission and epidemiology, and the impact of interventions on health and economic outcomes.
 It is an open source program written in C++.
 Initially designed for modeling malaria vaccines, it employs microsimulations to depict Plasmodium falciparum malaria in humans.
 The model simulates various aspects, including the dynamics of malaria parasitemia during infection, the life cycle of mosquitoes, disease transmission between humans and mosquitoes, the development of anti-malaria immunity in human hosts, and the progression to illness and mortality.
 Additionally, it models the effects of interventions aimed at the parasite or mosquito vector.
 The model simulates malaria in human and vector populations, and has been used to investigate multiple questions relating to disease dynamics or the use of existing and new interventions [15,25].